tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 I pulled Tim aside as we all left the living room, Occifer watching over us like a hawk.

 "There's a window in the attic.
 Leads to some lattice.
 When we're hiding, take your kids and go."
-I sternly whispered.
+I whispered as quickly as I could manage.

 "Yeah, no shit I will."
 Time whispered back, "You know I didn't do it, right?"

 "I don't care."
 I growled, "If you did it, good.
 Fuck that clown.
 Fuck all clowns.
 Right about now, I wish I had done it."

-Officer Occifer was a chilling presence as he followed the group to each location.
+Officer Occifer was a chilling presence as he followed the group to the first hiding location.

 "So, I was under this table..."
 Roger said as he got on all fours with a groan, "In fact, I hit my head on the overhang.
 You can see here where I chipped it."